jayanthkoushik/alphanet/paper/sections/6_acknowledgements.md

 # Acknowledgements {-}
-This paper is based upon work funded and supported by the Department of Defense under contract FA8702-15-D-0002.
+This paper is based upon work supported by the Department of Defense contract FA8702-15-D-0002, and the NSF Graduate Research Fellowship for Nadine Chang.